katusk/CMakeNuGetTools/README.md

 2. Copy the contents of the `cmake` subdirectory of the CMakeNuGetTools root directory into a subdirectory in your project's root directory.
 We use `scripts/CMakeNuGetTools` as a destination directory example here.

-3. Include the `NuGetTools.cmake` script either in the root `CMakeLists.txt` of your CMake-based project, or in your CMake script file from which you want to use the CMake functions, e.g.:
+3. Include the `NuGetTools.cmake` script in the root `CMakeLists.txt` of your CMake-based project, e.g.:

    ```cmake
    include("${CMAKE_CURRENT_LIST_DIR}/scripts/CMakeNuGetTools/NuGetTools.cmake")
    ```

+   If you have a CMake script file from which you want to use the `NuGetTools.cmake`, you can also use an `include()` adjusting the given path.

 4. Set the `NUGET_COMMAND` CMake cache variable to reference the previously installed NuGet CLI.
    * If simply executing `nuget.exe` at your command line or terminal works, you can set the value of the cache variable to `nuget.exe`, e.g. when executing the CMake CLI: `cmake -DNUGET_COMMAND=nuget.exe ...`.